 The Royal Mint is the world's leading export mint, making coins and medals for an average of 60 countries every year.
-However, it's first responsibility is to make and distribute United Kingdom coins as well as to supply blanks and official medals.
+However, its first responsibility is to make and distribute United Kingdom coins as well as to supply blanks and official medals.

-Where is the Royal Mint?
+Where is The Royal Mint?

-Opened by the Queen in 1968 in readiness for the introduction of the decimal coinage, the Royal Mint's headquarters in Llantrisant, South Wales, employs more than 900 people.
+Opened by the Queen in 1968 in readiness for the introduction of the decimal coinage, The Royal Mint's headquarters in Llantrisant, South Wales, employs more than 900 people.

 Ministry of Defence Police oversee the security of the 35-acre site, which operates round-the-clock for 52 weeks a year.